Gretsch G6131-MY Malcolm Young Signature Jet Review & Prices

 Versatility

 Naturally, the Gretsch G6131-MY Malcolm Young Signature Jet doesn't come with a pickup selector because it's a single-pickup guitar.
-These guitars have less versatility, but they're good for practicing.
+These instruments have less versatility, but they're good for practicing.
 Besides being cheaper, limiting yourself to a single-pickup guitar can help you improve by learning to control the tone with your technique and playing style.
 Things like playing further away from the bridge for a warmer tone, or plucking the strings fast for a snappy sound can help you become a better player.

 It has a Multi-Voicing option.
 This means the pickups can change their output, tone, or sound.
+Piezo, Fishman and similar are considered multi-voicing pickups.

-What music genre is the Gretsch G6131-MY Malcolm Young Signature Jet good for?
+What music genre is it good for?

 Sound Score